rschristopher/rschristopher.github.io/src/index.md

  who are *you*?
 Are you a seeker of truth?
 Are you willing to challenge
- preconceived notions and deeply held beliefs?
+ conventional wisdom and deeply held beliefs?
-Is *truth* important to you?
+Is *truth* that important to you?

-Some of the arguments put forth in these essays may challenge the status quo to which you cling.
+The arguments put forth
+ in these essays
+ may challenge the status quo
+ to which you cling.